hippalectryon-0/sandboxie-docs/Content/SandboxieKnownConflicts.md

 # Known Conflicts

 * * *
-Known conflicts can be resolved by activating application configurations in Sandbox Settings > Applications or in Sandbox Options > App Templates (Plus edition).
+Known conflicts can be resolved by activating application configurations in Sandbox Options > Applications or in Sandbox Options > App Templates (Plus edition).
 * * *

 ### Not all programs can be installed or run inside Sandboxie